alexandrebobkov/ESP-Nodes/README.md

 ESP32 modules can be programmed using USB-UART adapter connected to the corresponding UART pins on the ESP32 module.
 This approach allows to save space on PCB boards, which is very helpful when PCB dimentions have constraints.

+> [!IMPORTANT]
+> Remember to swap Tx and Rx between receiver and sender (i.e. Rx on a sender side becomes Tx on a receiver side).

 <img alt="ESP32 Programming via UART" src="https://github.com/alexandrebobkov/ESP-Nodes/blob/main/assets/UART.jpg" width="400px"/>

 ## Unified Configuration Framework